CN059/firecrackerdocs/docs/formal-verification.md

-being 1514 bytes). **Harnesses are only as strong as the assumptions they make, so all guarantees from the harness are only valid based on the set of assumptions we have in our Kani harnesses.** Generally, they should strive to *over-approximate*, meaning it is preferred they cover some “impossible” situations instead of making too strong assumptions that cause them to exclude realistic scenarios.
+being 1514 bytes). **Harnesses are only as strong as the assumptions they make, so all guarantees from the harness are only valid based on the set of assumptions we have in our Kani harnesses.** Generally, they should strive to _over-approximate_, meaning it is preferred they cover some “impossible” situations instead of making too strong assumptions that cause them to exclude realistic scenarios.

-## How to run Kani harnesses
+## 如何运行 Kani harnesses

 To ensure that no incoming code changes cause regressions on formally verified properties, **all Kani harnesses are run on every pull request in our CI.** To